Pass-through Entity e-File FAQs

 What tax years are accepted in Virginia Pass-Through Entity (PTE) e-File?

-Virginia's e-File program will accept the current tax year for original returns and amended returns.
+Virginia's e-File program will accept the Tax Year 2013 and forward for original returns and amended returns.

 What electronic filing options are available for filing the PTE return?

-The Virginia e-File program is the only electronic option offered for filing Virginia Form 502 and the accompanying schedules.
+The Virginia e-File program is the electronic option offered for filing Virginia Form 502 with all/most accompanying PTE schedules.
 This Federal/State program allows Virginia to use IRS technology to receive an electronic copy of the full federal return, the accompanying federal schedules and the Virginia return.
 Virginia does not receive the electronic copy if the data is rejected at the federal IRS level.

 It is considered a "Linked" submission when the transmitter (most often the software vendor) electronically transmits the federal and state returns simultaneously via e-File.
 The other submission type supported is referred to as "Unlinked" or a "state only" submission, when the state return is sent separately from the federal return.
 The state only submission is still e-Filed via the federal IRS level before Virginia receives the electronic copy.